shdown/luastatus/plugins/unixsock/README.rst

 Overview
 ========
-This plugin acts as a UNIX domain socket server, accpeting incoming connections and making a call when a client produces a line.
+This plugin acts as a UNIX domain socket server (STREAM, not DGRAM or SEQPACKET), accepting incoming connections and making a call when a client produces a line.

 In order to have it make a call, connect to the UNIX socket and send a line to it.
 From a command line, this can be done with, e.g.::